IlIllII/CLRS/Part1/ch1/readme.md

 This chapter didn't have any algorithms but it did have a few warmup exercises you can do with a pencil and paper.

 I plotted a couple visualizations using python to demonstrate orders of growth.
-Simply navigate to this directory in your terminal and run the scripts:
+Navigate to this directory in your terminal and run the scripts:

 ```bash
 py e1-2-2.py; py e1-2-3.py